Control Flow

 class WhileLoopWorkflow(Workflow):

-async def run(self, limit: int) -> WhileLoopResult:
+async def run(self, target: int) -> WhileLoopResult:

 current = 0